Inside the Flora Thompson room

 published 2008 by sakuhokusha.co.jp

-of the book with, for example, English country idioms being replaced with
+content and style of the books with, for example, English country idioms being

-the nearest appropriate Japanese idiom.
-It is well recognised that there are
+replaced with the nearest appropriate Japanese idiom.
+It is well recognised

-close similarities between English and Japanese social history, particularly
+that there are close similarities between English and Japanese social history,

-in respect of rural life and the countryside in general, albeit at slightly
+particularly in respect of rural life and the countryside in general, albeit

-different time periods.
-Japanese visitors are often to be found during the
+at slightly different time periods.
+Japanese visitors are often to be found

-summer months walking the lanes and byways of what has now become known as
+during the summer months walking the lanes and byways of what has now become

-'Flora Country'.
-[My thanks to Tony Webster for this
+known as 'Flora Country'.
+[My thanks to Tony Webster

 More Tales from Lark Rise